Before & After Earlobe Repair

 Always found the Cosmedics team to be genuine, trustworthy and professional.
 I can honestly say that I have never felt in safer hands and would highly recommend them.

 Your earlobe repair questions answered

-No, we use local anaesthetic to ensure that the procedure is pain-free.
+No, earlobe repair surgery does not hurt, we use a local anaesthetic to ensure that the procedure is pain-free.

 After the local anaesthetic wears off, you may wish to take painkillers for the rest of the day.
 By the next day, any discomfort has normally passed.

 Our experienced doctors/surgeons can repair a split earlobe very quickly.
 The procedure is normally expected to take under an hour including the initial consultation.